ademing/nebraska-code-2021/README.md

 ### The "Ideal" Team (from a nerdy development manager's perspective?)

-- [ ] Better name for the category?
+- [X] Better name for the category?
+  - Trying team of teams
+  - Might want to say team of teams of ...
 - Team comes together when problems need to be solved
 - Leaders are rotating
 - Junior members are raised to be the leaders